2008 World Series: Game 5

 The game resumed with the Phillies batting in the bottom of the sixth inning.
-Pinch hitter Geoff Jenkins led off with a double and was bunted to third by Rollins.
-Jayson Werth then batted in Jenkins to take the lead for the Phillies, 3–2.
-In the top of the seventh inning, Rocco Baldelli re-tied the game at three runs with a solo home run.
-Later in the inning, Utley faked a throw to first, then threw Bartlett out at home for the third out in a play later described as having saved the Series for the Phillies.
-In the bottom of the seventh, Pat Burrell led off with a double for his only hit of the series off pitcher J. P. Howell.
+Pinch-hitter Geoff Jenkins led off with a double and scored on Jayson Werth's single to retake the lead for the Phillies, 3–2.
+In the top of the seventh, Rocco Baldelli re-tied the game at three runs with a one-out solo home run.
+Jason Bartlett then followed with a single and advanced to second on a sacrifice bunt by relief pitcher J. P. Howell.
+Bartlett then attempted to score the go-ahead run from second when Akinori Iwamura hit a ground ball to Utley, who faked a throw to first, then threw Bartlett out at home for the third out to keep the score tied.
+This play was later described as having saved the Series for the Phillies.
+Because Bartlett was on second instead of third before he got thrown out at home, Iwamura was credited with an infield single, instead of Utley being credited with a fielder's choice out.
+In the bottom of the seventh, Pat Burrell led off with a double off Howell for his only hit of the Series.
 Eric Bruntlett, pinch-running for Burrell, scored on a single by Pedro Feliz to put the Phillies up by a run again, 4–3.
-This gave Howell his second relief loss.
-In the top of the ninth, Brad Lidge gave up a single to Dioner Navarro and a stolen base to pinch runner Fernando Perez, but was able to strike out Eric Hinske to secure the World Series for the Phillies.
+This gave Howell his second relief loss in the Series.
+In the top of the ninth, Brad Lidge gave up a one-out single to Dioner Navarro and a stolen base to pinch-runner Fernando Perez, but was able to retire Ben Zobrist and Eric Hinske to complete his perfect season of save opportunities and secure the World Series for the Phillies.
 Phillies reliever J. C. Romero got his second win of the Series.